NewcastleRSE/5gir-docs/index.md

 ## Manage Users

 Administrators can manage other users.
 They can create new users, delete any other users, change the passwords of any other users, change any other users' permission to the data.
 Administrators can also make some users administrators.
-See the instructions on how to manage users in [here](manage_users.md).
+If you are an administrator, see the instructions on how to manage users in [here](manage_users.md).